 The court ignored the facts, previous settlements, and international law as it sought to bypass the Seoul government to punish Japan in the comfort women saga.

-Former Korean comfort woman Lee Yong-soo, lawyer Lee Sang-hee and supporters hold a press conference on November 23 in Seoul. (©Kyodo News)
+Former Korean comfort woman Lee Yong-soo (center), lawyer Lee Sang-hee (left) and others hold a press conference on November 23 in Seoul Former Korean comfort woman Lee Yong-soo (center), lawyer Lee Sang-hee (left) and others hold a press conference on November 23rd, Seoul (©Kyodo News)

 It is a verdict so unjust we couldn't believe our ears when we heard the news.
 The South Korean High Court has accepted the claim of a group representing former "comfort women" demanding compensation ー again ー for damages from the Japanese government.